-Cerebral hemorrhages are frequently caused by the rupture of an aneurism, which are blockages in the vessels of the brain caused by blood clots.
+Cerebral hemorrhages are frequently caused by the rupture of an aneurysm, which are blockages in the vessels of the brain caused by blood clots.
 These clots can be removed using coilings, a minimally invasive endovascular procedure performed by our highly qualified team of surgeons to promote blood clotting and close the aneurysm.
 The primary purpose of endovascular coiling is to isolate the aneurysm from the normal circulation without narrowing the main vessel or blocking off any arteries.
 This procedure is a very effective treatment for patients who suffer from ruptured or un-ruptured aneurysms.

-Arteriovenous Malformation (AVM) is a tangle malformed blood vessels.
+Arteriovenous malformation (AVM) is a tangle of malformed blood vessels.
 This medical condition disrupts normal blood flow in the brain and is the leading cause of stroke in younger generation.
 It is estimated that more than 90% of patients suffering from AVM survive with the correct treatment.
 The current treatments available are surgical removal (resection), stereotactic radiosurgery, and endovascular embolization.
 Our highly skilled team of neurosurgeons, neuroradiologists and neurologists at the state-of-the-art facility in Aventura Hospital and Medical Center will work to develop the appropriate treatment plan for each individual patient.